Quarter Outer Assembly (Without Upper Trough)

 Repair Information

-- Any individual section or any combination of sections of the Body Side Outer Assembly can be replaced so long as the referenced cut lines from the Quarter Outer Assembly Section Descriptions portion of this document are used.
+- Any individual section or any combination of sections of the Body Side Outer Assembly can be replaced so long as the Sectioning Guidelines are followed.

 - Review all collision repair general practices and safety documentation and wear the appropriate PPE (Personal Protective Equipment) before beginning this procedure.